 The lab currently has two major thrusts:

-(2) integration of sensing and sampling technologies with mobile aerial and aquatic vehicles for informative environmental monitoring.
+(2) integrating sensing and sampling technologies with mobile aerial and aquatic vehicles for informative environmental monitoring.

 Our ongoing project through the National Robotics Initiative aims to develop surface and aerial vehicles for smart sampling of coliform bacteria.
 In collaboration with faculty from NC State, we are currently integrating water quality models with sampling and planning strategies for shellfish production areas along the coast of NC.
 Field studies are ongoing -- stay tuned for more publications in progress!